-Day 4, 5th May 2016.
+Day 3, May 5.
 Lake Kerkini and the Dalmatian Pelican

 A fairly early start in Kerkini allowed us to catch some of the morning light, and with that came a lovely pair of Red-footed Falcons perched up on some of the telephone lines.
 It was also a good day for Cetti's Warbler - a very confiding individual singing his lungs out gave us a bit of a show and even allowed for some 'in the open' photographs, a real treat from a master skulker.
 The morning's birding was mainly around the eastern bank of Lake Kerkini; here we had our first taste of this beautiful lake and the birds that call it home for the summer.
 Species that entertained us that morning included some real European specials.
 Dalmatian Pelican and Pygmy Cormorant both showed well that morning along with other waterfowl, such as Great Cormorant, Great White Pelican, Great-crested and Little Grebes, Little Bittern, Eurasian Spoonbill, Squacco and Purple Herons, and Black-crowned Night Heron.
-Eurasian Golden Oriole, Common Cuckoo, and Common Nightingale were all in full song throughout both days around Kerkini; sightings of these species were not too common, though.
+Eurasian Golden Oriole, Common Cuckoo, and Common Nightingale were all in full song throughout both days around Kerkini; sightings of these species weren't too common, though.
+On the raptor front European Honey Buzzard and White-tailed Eagle entertained us with fairly brief fly-bys, while Western Marsh-Harrier and Black Kite were around in good numbers.
+European Green Woodpecker obliged by landing quite low alongside the road just as we started to move off from the lakeside.
+The afternoon warranted a visit to the well-known Serres quarry for the likes of Western Rock Nuthatch and some raptors.
+We did well in the general area, managing to find Cirl Bunting, Subalpine Warbler, Black-eared Wheatear, a very brief view of Black Redstart, and Common Buzzard, as well as Short-toed Snake Eagle.
+One of the highlights of the trip in fact was watching some territorial Levant Sparrowhawks in some aerial displays as well as some aerial duels in the area of the quarry.